 3. Online real estate platforms

-A number of real estate investment platforms allow people to join communities and invest in more significant residential and commercial deals.
+A number of real estate investment platforms allow people to join communities and invest in real estate in more significant residential and commercial deals.
 These investments are done through internet platforms, which are also called real estate crowdfunding.

 Online real estate platforms link investors who are searching for financial projects with real estate developers.
 This way, it’s possible to diversify your portfolio with little money.
 One advantage of this investment strategy is that it requires less money as compared to purchasing properties outright.